Laws of Femininity: Reclaiming the Proverbs 31 Woman

 The information highway is dangerous and tricky to navigate when attempting to remain focused on personal growth and development.
 Proverbs 31:26 says, “She openeth her mouth with wisdom; and in her tongue is the law of kindness.”
 Gossip and drama are the opposite of wisdom and kindness.

 Call to Action #1: Your call to action is to Disconnect for 30 days.
 I am challenging you to commit to minimal social media engagement and consciously refraining from negative talk.
 Negative talk may be defined as gossip, strong arguing, confrontational discussions, and/or emotional/passionate conversations.
-I challenge you to use your kind language to win over your spouse, partner, coworker, child or parent.
+I challenge you to use your kind, sweet voice to win over your spouse, partner, coworker, child or parent.
 Take time to reconnect with your feminine, sensual nature.

 If you are willing to take on the challenge (even if just for a few days), let me know!
 I’d love to celebrate your commitment to becoming a better YOU!